HumanAssisted/JACS/README.md

 By using JACS, AI agents can have confidence in the integrity and authenticity of the data received, making it easier to build secure, reliable agents.

-NOTE: Doesn’t *require* central key authority yet, but this does mean that anyone can spoof anyone.
-Until then, use for self signing only, or exchange public keys only with trusted services.

 ## JSON is all you need!